-CHARS=(fontname1[,fontname2][,fontname3][,fontname4])
+CHARS=(fontname1[,fontname2][,fontname3][,fontname4]) The value is:

 fontname

 Specifies the one to four alphanumeric character name of a FOCA coded font (in a font library).
 When you use CHARS to specify the member name, do not include the two-character prefix of the coded-font name (X0 through XG).